If you’re having a baby and are homeless, get help finding a place to stay.

 You get a set amount based on where you live, your age and who is in your household.

 If you're single and under 35 you can usually only get the shared accommodation rate which can help pay for a bedsit or room in a shared house.
 This doesn't apply if you have children but can apply when you're pregnant.

-After your baby is born, your LHA rate is calculated based on the number of people in your household.
+After your baby is born, your local housing allowance (LHA) rate is based on the number of people in your household.